Otto Group: History

 In August 1949, Werner Otto founded the company Werner Otto Versandhandel (Otto Versand) in Hamburg.
 In 1950, the first catalogue with a print run of 300 copies was published, presenting 28 pairs of shoes on 14 hand-bound pages.
 The following year, the first printed catalogue comprised 28 pages and offered an extended product range, which subsequently further diversified in the 1950s and included, among others, porcelain, bicycles, and electrical appliances.
 After further expansion, Otto Versand moved into a 205,000-square meter building in 1960.
 The number of employees increased to 2,000.

 In 1969, the Hanseatic Bank was founded, through which customers could finance their orders.
 At the same time, the Werner Otto Foundation was established in Hamburg to promote medical research.
 When postal strikes and higher rates posed a threat to operations in 1972, the delivery service Hermes Versand was established.
 In 1980, Otto Reisen GmbH was founded, marking the company's entry into the tourism industry.

 In 1981, Michael Otto, son of the founder, took over the company.
 Throughout the following years, the Otto Group continued its expansion into Spain, Italy, Great Britain and other markets.
 By 1987, the Otto Group was considered the leading mail order company worldwide.
 After the fall of the Berlin Wall in 1989, sales also rose in Eastern Europe.

 The 24-hour express service was introduced in 1990 and Otto Group launched an online shopping website in 1995.
 The catalogue, previously only available as a printed version, was published digitally on the internet for the first time in 1997.

 Otto Group entered the US market in 1998 by acquiring a stake in the Chicago-based furniture store Crate & Barrel.

 The two Austrian brands of the Otto Group, Universal and Otto, were bundled into Unito Versand & Dienstleistungen in 2003, and the mail order business in Germany was renamed Otto GmbH & Co KG.
 In 2005, the Otto Group sold 75% of the shares in Hanseatic Bank to Société Générale.

 In 2009, the Otto Group secured the rights to the Quelle brand and numerous retail brands such as Privileg in a bidding process.
 Later, in 2012, the Neckermann brand was acquired.
 In 2014 the online fashion retailer About You was founded.

 In the 2015/2016 financial year, over 90% of mail order sales were generated online, making the Otto Group the second-largest German online retailer behind Amazon, according to a study by the EHI Retail Institute.

 The last printed edition of the Otto main catalogue was published in December 2018, as around 95% of all orders were received digitally by this point.

 In 2023, the Otto Group entered into cooperations with Covariant and Boston Dynamics.

+In December 2024, the Otto Group announced the sale of its 64.7% majority stake in About You to Zalando for approximately €1.13 billion (€6.50 per share).
+The transaction included the B2B platform Scayle.
+Following regulatory approval, the deal closed in July 2025.